Twin Peaks

-Twin Peaks is an American surrealist mystery-horror drama television series created by David Lynch and Mark Frost.
+Twin Peaks is an American surrealist mystery-horror-drama television series created by David Lynch and Mark Frost.
 It premiered on ABC on April 8, 1990, and ran for two seasons until its cancellation in 1991.
 The show returned in 2017 for a third season on Showtime.

 Set in the fictional Pacific Northwest town of Twin Peaks, the series follows an investigation led by FBI special agent Dale Cooper (Kyle MacLachlan) into the murder of local teenager Laura Palmer (Sheryl Lee).
 The show's narrative draws on the characteristics of detective fiction, but its uncanny tone, supernatural elements, and campy, melodramatic portrayal of eccentric characters also draw from American horror and soap opera tropes.
 Like much of Lynch's work, it is distinguished by surrealism, distinctive cinematography, and offbeat humor.
 The musical score was composed by Angelo Badalamenti with Lynch.

 The original run was followed by the 1992 feature film Twin Peaks: Fire Walk with Me, which serves as a prequel to the series.
-The success of the series sparked a media franchise, leading to the release of several tie-in books, including The Secret Diary of Laura Palmer.
+The success created a media franchise, leading to the release of several tie-in books, starting with The Secret Diary of Laura Palmer.
 Under Lynch's direction, the show's 2017 revival included much of the original cast.

-In the years following the first two seasons, the show has gained a devoted cult following and been referenced in a wide variety of media, earning widespread critical acclaim and various accolades.
+In the years following the first two seasons, the show has gained a devoted cult following and been referenced in a wide variety of media, earning acclaim and various accolades including a Golden Globe Award and nominations for 27 Primetime Emmy Awards, winning two.
 Twin Peaks is considered a landmark turning point in television drama and often listed among the greatest television series of all time.
-(Note: Attributed to multiple sources.)
-The 2017 revival also received widespread critical acclaim; film journal Cahiers du cinéma named it the best film of the 2010s.
+The 2017 revival also received acclaim, and film journal Cahiers du Cinéma named it the best film of the 2010s.